Topological embeddings into transformation monoids: Proofs of the main theorems

 \subsection{Proof of \cref{emb22}}

 We need to show that a countable Polish Clifford semigroup $S$ embeds topologically into $I_\N$ if and only if $S$ is ditopological and the semilattice $E(S)$ embeds topologically into $I_\N$.

-\begin{proof} According to~\cite{P} each inverse subsemigroup of a weakly ditopological inverse semigroup is weakly ditopological.
+\begin{proof} ($\Rightarrow$) According to~\cite{P} each inverse subsemigroup of a weakly ditopological inverse semigroup is weakly ditopological.
 Then \cref{wdit} implies that each Clifford subsemigroup $S$ of $I_\N$ is weakly ditopological. \cref{P} yields that $S$ is ditopological.
-At this point the ``only if'' implication is trivial.
+Clearly, since the entire semigroup $S$ embeds into $I_\N$, so too does its semilattice of idempotents.

-Let $S$ be a ditopological countable Polish Clifford semigroup such that the semilattice $E(S)$ embeds topologically into $I_\N$.
+($\Leftarrow$) Let $S$ be a ditopological countable Polish Clifford semigroup such that the semilattice $E(S)$ embeds topologically into $I_\N$.
 The continuity of the inversion in $S$ implies that maximal subgroups of $S$ are closed and hence Polish.
 Since non-discrete Polish topological groups are of cardinality continuum, we deduce that each maximal subgroup of $S$ is discrete and, thus, embeds topologically into $I_\N$ by \cref{theorem-groups}.
 Clearly, every countable Polish space is scattered.
 By \cref{supernew}, the semilattice $E(S)$ is a $U_2$-semilattice and, consequently, a $U$-semilattice. \cref{theorem-we-need-better-labels} implies that $X$ embeds topologically into $I_\N$. \end{proof}